Fonts aren't exactly the first thing you think about when updating your resume.

 If you're wondering what is the best font for resumes, these are excellent starting points.

-We have chosen the best resume fonts which are unique and stand out from the typical Google fonts everyone else uses.
-These fonts convey personality while remaining professional and recruiter-friendly, all while ensuring ATS compatibility.
+We have chosen the best resume fonts which are unique and stand out from the typical fonts everyone else uses.
+These fonts convey personality while remaining professional and recruiter-friendly.
+They’re not just visually appealing; they’re strategic choices that help your resume shine without sacrificing readability or style.

-1. Karla – for simplicity and balance
+1. Karla – Simplicity and Balanced Legibility

 Karla font is simple and well-balanced

-2. Space Grotesk – modern, geometric, confident
+2. Space Grotesk – Modern Clarity and Structured Layout

 Space Grotesk is modern and projects clarity